 The JPB and BBII, as noted previously, have agreed to revise BBII's schedule to redefine Milestone 1 to include the completion of all work in Segments 3 and 4.
 This latest revision does not have any effect on the current substantial completion date or the proposed RCD.
-The agreed-upon date for Milestone 1 was April 30, 2022; the current forecast for completion of Milestone 1 is July 9, 2023; 70 days later than the previous reforecast date.
-The JPB has requested that BBII submit a plan to recover the negative float shown in the current schedule forecast.
-The project's critical path remains completion of the OCS work as a result of lower than expected OCS productivity.
+The agreed-upon date for Milestone 1 was April 30, 2022; the current forecast for completion of Milestone 1 is May 28, 2023; an improvement of 42 days from the previous reforecast date.